Brimonidine/brinzolamide (Into the eye)

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.

 - This medicine may cause blurred vision for a short time.
-Be careful when driving, using machines, or doing anything else that could be dangerous if you cannot see properly.
+Be careful when you drive or do anything that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine: